AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     signOut(request: NativeSignOutRequest): Promise<void>;
 }

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@interface" is not defined in this configuration
+// Warning: (ae-missing-release-tag) "INetworkModule" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface INetworkModule {
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    sendGetRequestAsync<T>(url: string, options?: NetworkRequestOptions, timeout?: number): Promise<NetworkResponse<T>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendGetRequestAsync<T>(url: string, options?: NetworkRequestOptions, timeout?: number): Promise<NetworkResponse<T>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    sendPostRequestAsync<T>(url: string, options?: NetworkRequestOptions): Promise<NetworkResponse<T>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendPostRequestAsync<T>(url: string, options?: NetworkRequestOptions): Promise<NetworkResponse<T>>;
 }

+// Warning: (ae-missing-release-tag) "InProgressPerformanceEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type InProgressPerformanceEvent = {
     end: (event?: Partial<PerformanceEvent>, error?: unknown) => PerformanceEvent | null;